 A Shade of Pale is an exhibition curated by Carrie Scott that celebrates the debut of a select, inimitable group of 10 artists.
-Happening over 2 floors of the store x 180 The Strand, the exhibition features work from MA Fashion & Film (now MA Fashion Media Practice and Criticism) alumna Ellie Tsatsou alongside some 470 photographs by Luca Anzalone, Lorena Lohr, Tom Munro, John Pawson, Federico Pestilli, Marina Shacola, Bindi Vora, Marco Walker and Walter & Zoniel.
+Happening over 2 floors of the store x 180 The Strand, the exhibition features work from MA Fashion & Film (now MA Fashion Cultures) alumna Ellie Tsatsou alongside some 470 photographs by Luca Anzalone, Lorena Lohr, Tom Munro, John Pawson, Federico Pestilli, Marina Shacola, Bindi Vora, Marco Walker and Walter & Zoniel.

 Taking its name from the 1967 hit single by Procol Harum, the exhibition focuses on the intricate journey one takes when looking at a series of photographs, rather than embracing a linear conceptual conceit between single images.
 The works in the exhibition, however, consciously bear no relation to one another.
 The collection of imagery by each photographer – not isolated image – is the object and while graceful visual comparisons between the artists to come up, this is a happy accident and one born from the strength of each series not by organising the installation.
 Big names to show at the exhibition include artist John Pawson, known for his architecture and fashion photographer Tom Munro.
 We caught up with Ellie in a Shoreditch cafe to discuss her series around the moon, how an internship at SHOWstudio opened doors and taking a gamble on freelancing.